 I have occasionally taught through sections of the Psalms and found the lack of quality resources frustrating.
 Most one or two volume commentaries are so brief they hardly merit consideration.
 I find Dahood’s three volumes in the Anchor Bible brief and idiosyncratic; even Hans Kraus in the Continental series never really had what I was looking for in a commentary.

 This situation has changed considerably in recent years.
 In fact, this is a good time for Psalms commentaries.
-In the last several years, we have seen three volumes from John Goldingay (Baker, 2006, 2007, 2008) and three from Alan Ross (Kregel 2012, 2013 and forthcoming) as well as two excellent “historical commentaries” from Bruce Waltke and James M. Houston, The Psalms as Christian Worship (Eerdmans, 2010) and The Psalms as Christian Lament (Eerdmans 2014).
+In the last several years, we have seen three volumes from John Goldingay (Baker, 2006, 2007, 2008) and three from Allen P. Ross (Kregel 2012, volume 2, 2013; and volume 3, 2016) as well as two excellent “historical commentaries” from Bruce Waltke and James M. Houston, The Psalms as Christian Worship (Eerdmans, 2010) and The Psalms as Christian Lament (Eerdmans 2014) and The Psalms as Christian Lament (Eerdmans, 2016, see my review here).
 This new volume in the New International Commentary Series on the Old Testament is another welcome addition to the study of the Psalms.

 Second, Jacobson deals with the problem of the authorship of the Psalms.
 This necessarily requires a brief study of the superscriptions since many of these Psalm headers may be understood as a claim of authorship.
 The common psalm header le-dawid can be understood in several ways other than “written by David.”
 The approach of this commentary is that “for practical purposes, all psalms are anonymous” (11).
 Jacobson offers a short explanation of other information found in psalm headers although many terms remain obscure.